A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Design of

 \subsection{Generative Attack Detection and Re-classification Training}

-Before elaborating on the design of \sol' attack detection and re-classification models, we discuss the reasoning behind the impact of attacks that cause misprediction, which serves as the basis of our detection and re-classification models.
-Intuitively, when not under attack, the outcome of the \tea and \stu models will be almost identical, which results in similar probability distributions and a lower divergence between them.
-In contrast, an attack that causes different class labels between the \tea and \stu models will lead to a more significant divergence between the two probability distributions.
-It is evident that the divergence between the \tea and \stu models' probability distributions reveals statistical information, which is essential for attack detection.
-We use this analytical reasoning to utilize the differences in the relative divergence as features to assist attack detection.
+Based on the observations made in section~\ref{sec:observation} it is evident that the divergence between the \tea and \stu models' probability distributions reveals statistical information, which is essential for attack detection.
+Thus, we utilize the differences in the relative divergence as features to assist attack detection.

 For attack detection, a naive approach would be using the resultant divergence of the two probability distributions to set a fixed attack detection threshold.
 However, manually setting a threshold is not effective since {\it (i)} the threshold is model and data-specific, and {\it (ii)} the attack detection decision boundary is non-linear, for which a linear threshold will be ineffective.
 Supervised learning algorithms can effectively learn such non-linear decision boundaries and improve the detection accuracy.
-However, these algorithms will be ineffective in detecting variations of known attacks or attacks that are outside the training dataset.
-Hence, we used a GAN framework for training \sol' detection and re-classification models, allowing them to learn the divergence ranges of normal and under-attack scenarios.
-Using GAN results in a more exhaustive exploration of the search space of representative attacks.
+However, these algorithms will utilize known attack signatures and, hence, can become ineffective in detecting variations of known attacks or attacks outside the training dataset.
+As such, we used a GAN framework for training \sol' attack detection and re-classification models where no predefined attack signatures are used during the training phase, allowing the trained model to be more robust against unseen attack signatures.

 The correlation of the outputs of the \tea and \stu models will result in five possible cases.
 Case {\em C1} is when both models agree with the ground truth.
 Case {\em C2} is when only the \tea model agrees with the ground truth while Case {\em C3} represents those instances where only the \stu model agrees with the ground truth.
 For Case {\em C4} both models make two different incorrect predictions.
 In Case {\em C5}, both models make the same incorrect prediction, \ie disagree with the ground truth but happen to agree with each other.
 These cases are accounted for in our GAN framework to train the attack re-classification model.
 Note that the re-classification model is a five-class classifier, which returns one of these cases regardless of the number of classes in the \tea model.